-Requirements management is no small feat.
-Simplifying any part of the process could save you a lot of time.
+Requirements definition and management is no small feat.
+Simplifying any part of the process could save you a lot of time and effort.
 Here are some of the best tips and examples of ways you may be able to improve your own processes:

 - How to Simplify Requirements Gathering & More With Reuse (6 Tips for Reusing Requirements)

 - 5 Best Practices for Reducing Requirements Churn